General Questions

 How many players are on a team?

-Depending on which league you participate in, you will need between 5 and 8 players in order to form a team.
+Depending on which league you participate in, you will need between 5 and 9 players in order to form a team.
+The minimum number of players is listed on the League Calendar for each league.

-How can I find out about the formats of each league?
+How can I find out about the format for each league?

-Click on the specific league names along the left for a description of each league.
+Click on the specific league names on our League Menu page for a description of each league.
 You can also select a specific area of Colorado for more specific information.
-Once familiar with the league formats, review the league calendar which lists the dates for each league.
-The day of week and times of days for matches can be downloaded from the league calendar page for each area.
+Once familiar with the league formats, review the League Calendar and the Day of Week Schedule for each league.

-What is the difference between USTA, ITA or CTA leagues?
+What is the difference between USTA, ITA and CTA Leagues?

 Most leagues start with USTA, ITA or CTA in the name.
-In leagues with USTA in the name, winning teams have the opportunity to advance as far as the National Championships (except for USTA Mixed 18 & Over during the 2014 season).
-Winning teams in leagues with ITA in the name can advance as far as Sectional Championships; and winning teams in leagues with CTA in the name can advance as far as District Championships.
+In leagues with USTA in the name, winning teams have the opportunity to advance as far as the National Championships.
+Winning teams in leagues with ITA in the name can advance as far as Intermountain Section Championships.
+Teams with CTA in the name do not have post-season advancement.
+See each league page for more details.

 Why is USTA Adult 18 & Over 6-7 weeks of matches now?

-What if I don't know anyone who plays tennis but I want to participate in leagues?
+What if I don’t know anyone, but want to participate in leagues?

-Once I find a team to play with, how do I sign up?
+Once I find a team, how do I register?

-All adult leagues, with the exception of USTA Flex Leagues, Social Leagues and World Team Tennis, require a USTA membership.
+All adult leagues, with the exception of USTA Flex Leagues require a USTA membership, so the first step is to get a USTA membership.

 Year-end ratings (from the previous year) are good for 3 years.
-Players’ ratings for those 60 and over are good for 2 years.
+For those 60 & over, ratings are good for 2 years.
+Once a rating expires, the player will need to go through the self-rate process.

 How do I know what NTRP level I should play?

 In 2006, the transition was started to provide information online instead of through the mail.
-Information previously provided in captains' packets is available on the Captain and Player Information page and/or will be sent directly to your inbox via Adult League Alerts for anyone who has subscribed for BLAST! and Adult League Alerts.
-Due to this online accessibility, we will no longer be mailing information to captains.
+Information previously provided in captains’ packets is available on the Captain Information page and/or will be sent directly to your inbox via Adult League Alerts for anyone who has subscribed for Adult League Alerts.
+We no longer mail information to captains.
 It is highly recommended that all captains and players download all rules and regulations and keep with you throughout the season.
-Routinely check your email and COLORADOTENNIS.com for updates and other important information.
+Routinely check your email and ustacolorado.com for updates and other important information.
 If you need any assistance, please contact us.

 If a home team Captain plans to play any of their individual matches on alternative court surfaces (i.e. clay), this Captain must designate prior to the exchange of line-ups which position(s) will be played on alternative court surfaces.
 If the home team fails to designate the specific matches to be played on alternative surfaces before exchanging line-ups, the visiting team Captain has the ability to designate which matches will be played on the courts provided by the home facility.

-League registration begins on February 1 for all leagues.
-Registration is done on TennisLink Leagues*.
+See the League Calendar page for the dates that all leagues open for registration.
+Registration is done on TennisLink.
 In order to register for a team, you must have a USTA membership that is valid through the league season and a team number.
 The facility coordinator of the facility you wish to play out of provides team numbers.
 You need to have the minimum number of players registered by the registration deadline of each league to be included in the schedule.
-Players may only play on one team within each league, except for leagues that use a "combined NTRP" format (i.e. levels that are 6.0, 7.0, 8.0, etc.).
+Players may only play on one team within each league, except for leagues that use a “combined NTRP” format (i.e. levels that are 6.0, 7.0, 8.0, etc.).

 Players may be added to your team until the last match of the season.
-Players may be moved to another team as long as they have not played a match.
-Players may not be deleted once the league department has generated a schedule.
-All player moves and deletion requests must be submitted to the Adult League Department by the facility coordinator.
-Requests from captains or players will not be completed.
+Players may be moved to another team during the same calendar year as long as they have not played a match.
+Teams may not be deleted once the league department has generated a schedule.
+All player moves and deletion requests must be submitted using our online form.

 Won't this have an affect on my rating?